TheKinshu/Python-Selenuium/README.md

 # Python-Selenuium

-This is my collection of the course work for Python Selenuium class.
+This is my collection of the course works for Python Selenuium class.

 Course:
 https://www.udemy.com/course/learn-selenium-automation-in-easy-python-language/